Aghosh993/cmxx-demos/README.md

 # cmxx-demos
 Demos of the use of cmxx auto-generated projects for various MCU platforms.
+Currently targeting the [STM32F3 Discovery board](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) ([MCU datasheet](https://www.st.com/resource/en/datasheet/stm32f303vc.pdf), [Cortex M programming manual](https://www.st.com/resource/en/programming_manual/dm00046982.pdf), [Reference Manual](https://www.st.com/resource/en/reference_manual/dm00043574.pdf), [ARM Info Center online reference](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0552a/Cihcajhj.html))

+## Quickstart
+Recursively clone this repo.
+It is assumed a working arm-none-eabi toolchain is in your PATH.
+If not, head over [here](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads), download and extract the relevant package and add the binary directory to your system PATH.
+Alternatively, don't modify your PATH, but rather modify the TOOLCHAIN_ROOT and PREFIX in the Makefiles in this repo's demos to point to the toolchain you wish to use.

+Once a recursive clone is complete, cd into any given demo, and run "make".
+If you have OpenOCD installed, "make load" should load the resulting binary via the STLink, assuming Udev has been configured correctly and your STM32 Discovery board is plugged in.